|Education is a path, not a destination|

 WHAT IS LEAP?

-At such a young age, these youth are more likely to go astray, either committing crimes on their own or becoming victims of certain crimes, and this may happen because they are unaware of their legal rights and responsibilities.
-The LEAP programme thus aims to increase their access to justice, by inculcating in these youth basic legal knowledge of the consequences of their actions, and the organizations that they can approach for assistance.
+At such a young age, these youth are more likely to go astray, either committing crimes on their own or falling victim to certain crimes.
+This may happen because they are unaware of their legal rights and responsibilities.
+LEAP thus aims to increase their access to justice, by inculcating in these youth basic legal knowledge of the consequences of their actions, and the organizations which they can approach for assistance.

 WHO DO WE WORK WITH?

-|LEAP is currently a partner with various organisations, and our programmes target youths who are from disadvantaged backgrounds.
-Through our partnership with these organisations, LEAP is able to reach out to a large group of young people who are at an impressionable stage of their lives, and impart to them essential legal knowledge that would guide these youth towards making better decisions.
-The organisations we work with include:
+Typically aged between 13-17, LEAP’s target audience has been youth in general.
+However, LEAP has grown to focus specifically on youth who are believed to be at-risk because of their disadvantaged backgrounds.
+LEAP is currently a partner with various organizations, and through these partnerships LEAP is able to reach out to a large group of young people (who are at an impressionable stage of their lives), and impart to them essential legal knowledge that would guide them towards making better decisions.

-1) Thye Hua Kuan Moral Charities
+1) Thye Hua Kwan Moral Charities

 2) Unity Secondary School